-Findings: Goal 2 requires each local government in Oregon to have and follow a comprehensive land use plan and implementing regulations.
+Goal 2 requires each local government in Oregon to have and follow a comprehensive land use plan and implementing regulations.
 These are in place.
 The scope of this legislative proposal does not involve any amendments to the Comprehensive Plan policies.
-Existing the district is compatible with the designated landmarks in the CBO.
-Staff find that Goal 5

-Comprehensive Plan land use map designations and base zoning designations are unchanged.
+Existing Comprehensive Plan land use map designations and base zoning designations are unchanged.
 This amendment proposal does not add, subtract, or modify the uses allowed either outright or conditionally by the existing zone.
 The proposal does not involve exceptions to the Statewide Goals.
 Staff finds Goal 2 is satisfied.